eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 - **Wallet Instance (WI)**: The app or application installed on a User device, which is an instance of a Wallet Solution and belongs to and is controlled by a User.
 This component implements the core business logic and interfaces as depicted in Figure 2.
-It directly interacts with the WSCA/WSCD (see bullets hereafter) to securely manage cryptographic assets and execute cryptographic functions, ensuring a high level of assurance for authentication.
+It directly interacts with the WSCA (which is interacting with the WSCD, see bullets hereafter) to securely manage cryptographic assets and execute cryptographic functions, ensuring a high level of assurance for authentication.
-- **Wallet Secure Cryptographic Device (WSCD):** tamper-resistant device that provides an environment that is linked to and used by the wallet secure cryptographic application to protect critical assets and to securely execute cryptographic functions.
+- **Wallet Secure Cryptographic Device (WSCD)**: A tamper-resistant device that provides an environment that is linked to and used by the Wallet Secure Cryptographic Application (WSCA) to protect critical assets and to securely execute cryptographic functions.
 This includes a keystore, but also the environment where the security-critical functions are executed.
 The WSCD is tamper-proof and duplication-proof.
 One WSCD may be a part of multiple Wallet Units, e.g. in case of a remote HSM.
 The WSCD consists of two parts: the WSCD hardware covers the hardware issued by the WSCD vendor and the WSCD firmware covers security-related software, such as an operating system and cryptographic libraries provided by the WSCD vendor.
 Figure 2 shows four different possible security architectures for the WSCD (for more details see [Section 4.5](#45-wscd-architecture-types)):
     - a remote WSCD, which is a remote device, such as a Hardware Security Module (HSM), accessed over a network.
     - a local external WSCD, which is an external device, such as a smart card issued to the User specifically for this purpose,
     - a local internal WSCD, which is a component within the User device, such as a SIM, e-SIM, or embedded Secure Element,
     - a local native WSCD, which is a component embedded in the User device and accessed via an API provided by the operating system.

-- **Wallet Secure Cryptographic Application (WSCA):** an application that manages critical assets by being linked to and using the cryptographic and non-cryptographic functions provided by the Wallet Secure Cryptographic Device.
+- **Wallet Secure Cryptographic Application (WSCA)**: an application that manages critical assets by being linked to and using the cryptographic and non-cryptographic functions provided by the Wallet Secure Cryptographic Device.
 Different types of WSCD generally use different types of WSCA.
 For